Smurf/fedora-workstation/README.md

 # Fedora Workstation

-This is a set of ansible roles that will minimally configure a GUI environment with useful development tools in Fedora 38.
+This is a set of ansible roles that will minimally configure a Fedora 38 install with useful applications and developer tools.

 ## What's included